geerlingguy/ansible-role-certbot/README.md

 ### Automatic Certificate Generation

-Currently the `standalone` and `webroot` method are supported for generating new certificates using this role.
+Current methods supported for generating new certificates using this role:

+  - `standalone`
+  - `webroot`
+  - `dns-cloudflare`

 **For a complete example**: see the fully functional test playbook in [molecule/default/playbook-standalone-nginx-aws.yml](molecule/default/playbook-standalone-nginx-aws.yml).